How Soon Should I Petition to Expunge or Set Aside?

 “Second or subsequent motions to set aside conviction are not barred on claim preclusion grounds because [the law] requires the judge to consider a new aggregate of facts every time the defendant moves to set aside a conviction.
 State v.
 Stanford, 111 Or App 509, 828 P2d 559 (1992).

 How Many Convictions Can I Set Aside or Expunge?

 In Oregon, there is no limit on the number of set asides you can do, so long as each case is eligible.
 We have set aside a dozen or more convictions for people.
 Criminal charges and convictions can mount quickly once a person is in the system and known to law enforcement.

 Can the State Appeal My Successful Expungement or Set Aside?

 There are instances of successful set asides being overturned by the Court of Appeals.
 However, it is less common than it once appears to have been.
 The set aside statute, ORS 137.225 is one of the most convoluted and hard to interpret laws in Oregon.
 Its language understandably took some fine-tuning in the courts.
 Today, we have a pretty good idea what is eligible and what is not, though questions do still arise.

 We regularly have to help district attorneys understand the rights restoration laws and show them why our clients qualify under the law.
 For example, we have won arguments that felony reduction is permissible, even years after the conviction, and that non-traffic convictions can be expunged out of traffic cases.

-The best way to avoid a surprise appeal of your case is to hire an experienced rights restoration attorney.
+The best way to avoid a surprise appeal of your case is to hire an experienced rights restoration and expungement attorney.